 LOS ANGELES DRUG CRIME DEFENSE LAWYERS

 If you or someone you know is facing drug charges, call us to discuss your legal situation.
 We have defended hundreds of clients in the Los Angeles area facing criminal charges ranging from simple possession, to sales and manufacturing of drugs.
 The criminal justice system is stacked against you.
 WE CAN HELP!

 One of our team attorneys, Kenneth J. Kahn, is a former Major Narcotics Los Angeles prosecutor who worked closely with Federal and State agencies such as the FBI, DEA, California Dept. of Justice, LAPD, and LA County Sherriff's Department for investigation, prosecution, and conviction of drug sellers, manufacturers, distributors, and importers of cocaine, methamphetamine, marijuana, ecstasy and heroin.
 Now as part of the criminal defense team of Stephen G. Rodriguez & Partners, Mr. Kahn uses his experience to help our clients defend against their criminal drug charges.
 Let us put our 70 years plus of combined legal experience to work for you.
 Call us for a free one-on-one confidential consultation to discuss your legal options.

-If you are facing drug crime charges, contact a Los Angeles drug crime defense lawer from our firm immediately.
+If you are facing drug crime charges, contact a Los Angeles drug crime defense lawyer.